Axway/open-banking-docs/content/en/docs/Overview/solution.md

 Our Consent Management solution is delivered using the [Cloudentity Open Banking Kit](https://cloudentity.com/open-banking/).
 This provides:

-* The means to couple consent with the authentication, authorization and access control to ensure that Third-Party Applications can access only the information to which they are entitled, and nothing more.
+* The means to couple consent with the authentication, authorization, and access control to ensure that Third-Party Applications can access only the information to which they are entitled, and nothing more.
 * An overview for your customers that allows them to browse and revoke consents for Third-Party Applications.
 * An administration view for your organization that allows you to search and manage your customers' consents.

 Note that in some markets Consent Management must happen at the Third-Party App and consent dashboards are prohibited.

-In such cases the customer-facing aspects of Consent Management can be disabled dependent on your organization's position on market regulations.
+In such cases the customer-facing aspects of Consent Management can be disabled depending on your organization's position on market regulations.

 #### Identity Management

-Identity Management adds the authentication, authorization and access control required to ensure your APIs are secure, including compliance with FAPI and local security profiles.
+Identity Management adds the authentication, authorization, and access control required to ensure your APIs are secure, including compliance with FAPI and local security profiles.

 The Cloudentity Open Banking Kit provides the default capability, but this can be swapped out for your existing Identity and Access Management solution.